-This blog post explained how to rename a database in PostgreSQL through practical examples.
-So, let’s start.
+This blog post will explain how to rename a database in PostgreSQL using the following context:

-Following are the prerequisite steps that must be performed in order to rename a database in Postgres:
+Following are the prerequisite steps that must be performed to rename a database in PostgreSQL:

-- Finally, run the ALTER DATABASE statement with the collaboration of RENAME TO clause to rename the database.
+• Finally, run the ALTER DATABASE statement with the collaboration of the RENAME TO clause to rename the database.

 Syntax:

-To rename a database in PostgreSQL, specify an ALTER DATABASE command, followed by the database old name, after that specify the RENAME TO clause followed by the database new name:
+To rename a database in PostgreSQL, specify an ALTER DATABASE command, followed by the database's old name, after that specify the RENAME TO clause followed by the database's new name:

 ALTER DATABASE old_dbname RENAME TO new_dbname;